civicdata/cda-wiki/code-of-conduct.md

 >SUBJECT: Safe Space alert at Civic Data Alliance
 >
->I am writing because of harassment at a CDA/Code for America Communities event, (NAME, PLACE, DATE OF EVENT or Slack).
+>I am writing because of harassment at a CDA Communities event, (NAME, PLACE, DATE OF EVENT or Slack).
 >
 > You can reach me at (CONTACT INFO).
 Thank you.